openfaas/faas-cli/README.md

 A YAML stack file groups functions together and also saves on typing.

-You can define individual functions or a set of of them within a YAML file.
+You can define individual functions or a set of them within a YAML file.
 This makes the CLI easier to use and means you can use this file to deploy to your OpenFaaS instance.
 By default the faas-cli will attempt to load `stack.yaml` from the current directory.

 Here is an example file using the `stack.yml` file included in the repository.